Date of Award

 Package PF-06 states that the RWF has four water systems in need of rehabilitation and upgrade: 1W (potable water), 2W (groundwater), 3W (process water) and 4W (fire protection water).
 Due to age, condition, and change in water demands over time, the RWF requested an updated hydraulic model and assessment of current and future water demands for a proper redesign of each system.
 The Hydraulic Engineering and Design (HEAD) team has decided to redesign the RWF’s 1W and 2W systems for this capstone project.

 Aoki, Sage; Calvo, Joseph; Haleakala, Kayden; and Yang, Steward, "Regional Wastewater Facility Systems Design" (2016).
-Civil Engineering Senior Theses.
+Civil, Environmental and Sustainable Engineering Senior Theses.
 46.